The following Private Client practice note provides comprehensive and up to date legal information covering:

 at the time of executing the Will

 A difficulty that the practitioner will come across with elderly clients is that the instructions may come from a third party.
 There is nothing inherently wrong with this but the greatest caution needs to be exercised and the principles referred to in Parker v Felgate cannot be applied without sufficient investigation.
-Not only does case law reflect this but the Solicitors Regulation Authority (SRA) made the warnings clear in both its previous Code of Conduct (IB(1.25)) and Handbook 2011.
+Where instructions come from a third party, it will be necessary for the solicitor to satisfy themselves that the person providing instructions has authority to do so on behalf of the client.
 If there is any hint of suspicion, the court will not hesitate in ruling that the Will is invalid.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.